-There are a number of extra-curricular activities that reflect the enthusiasm and interest of your children including: choir, orchestra, football, multi-sports, coding, gymnastics, African drumming, art and French.
+There are a number of extra-curricular activities that reflect the enthusiasm and interest of your children including: choir, orchestra, football, netball, basketball, cricket, gymnastics, African drumming, art and French.

 These activities take place outside of normal school hours and may involve visits to other schools.
 A full list of available activities can be found on our website.